opentrading-net/opentrading-net.github.io/_posts/2020-04-20-what-is-tesseract.md

 6. Integration as a declaration
     - Integration with a system should not be an afterthought.
 In modern architectures, hosts of collaborating microservices are often co-ordinated via pub/sub message buses
     - Tesseract automatically creates Open API specified REST services for all views declared on its data models - it's merely permissions that control access to these services
-    - The lightweight nature of Tesseract's architecture and it's microservice APIs mean that coherent domains of services can be spun up into the larger enterprise architecure easily and seemlessly
+    - The lightweight nature of Tesseract's architecture and it's microservice APIs mean that coherent domains of services can be spun up into the larger enterprise architecture easily and seemlessly
 7. Lightweight landscape
     - Tesseract is a web application with a persistent SQL Server back-end.
 It is trivial to spin up multiple instances of the application and it's flexibility and strong integration capabilities give flexibility for all sorts of architectures.
     - Most organiations have realised the value of cloud hosting and Tesseract is designed to be hosted in the cloud but it is environment agnostic.
 This means it can be hosted on Azure, AWS or on-premise